sensu/sensu-docs/content/sensu-go/5.16/api/metrics.md

 #### EXAMPLE {#metrics-get-example}

-The following example demonstrates a request to the `/metrics` API, resulting in plaintext output that contains internal Sensu metrics.
+The following example demonstrates a request to the `/metrics` API endpoint, resulting in plaintext output that contains internal Sensu metrics.

 {{< highlight text >}}
 curl http://127.0.0.1:8080/metrics